zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

 Consciousness does not exist. ”There are two kinds of beings.
 Karma is also a crisis.
 Bhavya also means.
 Rebirth or is.

-[APZ 24.3] (# apz24.3) # apz24.3 .ref .apz කුමක්ද What is karma, charity
+[APZ 24.3] (# apz24.3) # apz24.3 .ref .apz කුමක්ද What is kamma, charity
 Edit?
-The Apunyabhi edition, the Ananjabi edition, is this karma.
+The Apunyabhi edition, the Ananjabi edition, is this kamma.
 What is recurrent recurrence?
 Recurrent image pain signals, Sankara These are the consciousnesses.
 Will not be in this recurring rebirth.
 Consciousness Except it does not exist.
 That is why the Blessed One said.